Powered by SchoolDash

 Higham Lane School is a non-selective academy.
 It has about 1,420 boys and girls aged between 11 and 18.
 In May 2019 the school was rated ‘Outstanding’ by Ofsted.

-Particular strengths include Environment, Attainment, Progress and Attendance.
-Relative weaknesses include Representation.
+Particular strengths include Progress, Sixth form, Attainment and Environment.
+Relative weaknesses include Finances and Representation.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.